jbaron/cats/README.md

 Introduction
 ============
 CATS is an IDE for the TypeScript developer.
-CATS is open source software released under the Apache 2.0 license and runs on Linux, Windows and OS X. CATS itself is written in TypeScript and even being developed with CATS as its main IDE.
+CATS is open source software released under the Apache 2.0 license and runs on Linux, Windows and OS X. CATS itself is written in TypeScript and even being developed using CATS as the IDE.

 Although not yet feature complete, it is getting there.
 Right now CATS already has built-in support for the following features: